Syrian military, Kurdish-led forces announce new truce after guards leave camp housing IS families

-Hours later, the Syrian government and the SDF announced a new four-day truce after a previous ceasefire between government forces broke down.
-The two sides have been clashing for two weeks, amid a breakdown in negotiations over implementation of a deal to merge their forces together.
+Hours later, the Syrian government and the SDF announced a new four-day truce after a previous ceasefire broke down.
+The two sides have been clashing for two weeks, amid a breakdown in negotiations over a deal to merge their forces together.

-The al-Hol camp houses mainly women and children who are family members of IS members or accused of being otherwise affiliated with the group.
+The al-Hol camp houses mainly women and children who are relatives of IS members.
 Thousands of accused IS militants are separately housed in prisons in northeast Syria.

 Syria's interior ministry accused the SDF of allowing the release of “a number of detainees from the ISIS militant (group) along with their families.”
 The AP could not independently confirm if detainees had escaped from the camps or how many.

-The SDF subsequently confirmed that its guards had withdrawn from the camp, but did not say whether any detainees were able to escape.
-The group blamed its move on “international indifference toward the issue of the ISIS terrorist organization and the failure of the international community to assume its responsibilities in addressing this serious matter,” using another abbreviation for IS.
+The SDF subsequently confirmed that its guards had withdrawn from the camp, but did not say whether any detainees escaped.
+The group blamed “international indifference toward the issue of the (IS) terrorist organization and the failure of the international community to assume its responsibilities in addressing this serious matter."

-It said its forces had redeployed “in the vicinity of cities in northern Syria that are facing increasing risks and threats” from government forces.
+It said its forces had redeployed in other areas "that are facing increasing risks and threats” from government forces.

 An official with the U.S. military’s Central Command who spoke on condition of anonymity because they were not authorized to speak publicly said, “We are aware of the reports and are closely monitoring the situation.”

-The SDF and the government also have traded blame over the escape Monday of IS members from a prison in the northeastern town of Shaddadeh, amid the breakdown of a ceasefire deal that had been reached between the two sides on Sunday.
+The SDF and the government also traded blame over the escape Monday of IS members from a prison in the northeastern town of Shaddadeh.

-The Syrian defense ministry in a statement said it is prepared to take over al-Hol camp and the prisons and accused the SDF of using them as “bargaining chips” to “sow chaos and destabilize the region.”
+The Syrian defense ministry in a statement said it is prepared to take over al-Hol camp and the prisons and accused the SDF of using them as “bargaining chips.”

 Al-Hol holds tens of thousands of detainees

-At its peak in 2019 when IS was defeated in Syria, some 73,000 people were living at al-Hol camp.
+At its peak in 2019, some 73,000 people were living at al-Hol camp.
 Since then the number has declined with some countries repatriating their citizens.

-Sheikhmous Ahmad, a Kurdish official overseeing camps for displaced in northeastern Syria, told The Associated Press that the al-Hol currently has a population of about 24,000 of which Syrians make the largest group with about 14,500 followed by Iraqis, who are nearly 3,000.
+Sheikhmous Ahmad, a Kurdish official overseeing camps for displaced in northeastern Syria, told The Associated Press that the al-Hol's current population is about 24,000, about 14,500 of whom are Syrians and nearly 3,000 Iraqis.

-He added that about 6,500 from other nationalities are held in the highly secured section of the camp known as the annex as they are the most die-hard IS supporters who came from around the world to join the extremist group.
+He added that about 6,500 from other nationalities are held in a highly secured section of the camp, many of whom are die-hard IS supporters who came from around the world to join the extremist group.

 Government and SDF trade blame over prison break

-Earlier Tuesday, Syria's interior ministry said that 120 Islamic State members had escaped Monday from the prison in Shaddadeh, amid clashes between government forces and the SDF.
-Security forces recaptured 81 of the escapees while pursuing the remaining fugitives, the statement said.
+Earlier Tuesday, Syria's interior ministry said that 120 IS members had escaped Monday from the prison in Shaddadeh, amid clashes between government forces and the SDF.
+Security forces recaptured 81 of them, the statement said.

 Also Tuesday, the SDF accused “Damascus-affiliated factions” of cutting off water supplies to the al-Aqtan prison near the city of Raqqa, which it called a “blatant violation of humanitarian standards.”